mscale92/jquery-workshop/README.md

 	}
 )
 ```
-* Using this example as well as any other examples you can find, retrieve the position of the ISS, and add it to the page
-**below the title of the article**.
+* Using the `getJSON` function of jQuery, retrieve the position of the ISS, and add it to the page **below the title of the article**.
-* Use some CSS to style the added content and make it look nice.
+* Use some CSS to style the added content, by giving it a border, padding and anything else you deem valuable.
-* **Hint**: You will need to use [`jQuery.fn.after`](https://api.jquery.com/after/) in addition to everything else you know.
+* **Hint**: You will need to use [`jQuery.fn.after`](https://api.jquery.com/after/) to add a new element after the title of the page

-## Exercise 5: Challenge: Real-time ISS!
+## Exercise 5: Real-time ISS!
 * Add the following HTML to your page:
 ```html
 <h1>Look at the ISS live!</h1>